The Constitution of the Faculty Senate

-3. When a Senate seat falls vacant, the candidate from the appropriate School with the next highest number of votes in the last Senate election shall assume office until the next Senate election.
-If, at the time of this election, two years remain in the term, a candidate shall be elected to complete that term.
+1.3.
+When a Senate seat becomes vacant, the candidate from the applicable School with the next highest number of votes in the last Senate election assumes office until the next Senate election.
+If, at the time of this election, two years remain in the term, a candidate will be elected to complete that term.

-4. Whenever an election is held in which three- and two-year positions are to be filled, those candidates who have received the largest number of votes within their respective schools shall serve the three-year terms.
+1.4.
+Whenever an election is held in which three- and two-year positions are to be filled, those candidates who have received the largest number of votes within their respective schools will serve the three-year terms.

-3. For purposes of this Constitution, the librarians who have faculty status belong to the School of Arts and Science.
+2.3.
+For purposes of this Constitution, librarians who have faculty status are members of the School of Arts and Science.

-5. The election is to be held during the spring for the term of office to begin with the lastplenary meeting.
+2.5.
+The election is held during the spring for the term of office to begin with the last plenary meeting.

-6. The Executive Committee is charged with the responsibility of conducting the election.
+2.6.
+The Executive Committee is charged with conducting the election.
 For each election, the Committee will determine which terms are due to expire and which unexpired terms are vacant and then hold elections in the Schools to fill them, indicating the seats which are for three-year terms and the seats which are for unexpired terms.

 Senators are expected to attend every Faculty Senate meeting and every meeting of the committees of which they are members.

-1. Faculty Senate meetings shall be conducted according to Robert's Rules of Order.
+A. Faculty Senate meetings are guided by Robert's Rules of Order.

 B. A Senator may make a proposal from the floor.